Join an interactive clinical nutrition training program led by international experts.

 • Online, live interaction with faculty

-• Three hours of CME/CE credits available per module
+• Three hours of CME/CE credits available per module, available only to those who complete the full program

 • Option to pick and choose specific modules you want to participate in